LimonHalder/bengali-rag-qa-bot/README.md

 ### 3. What embedding model did you use?
 Why did you choose it?
 How does it capture the meaning of the text?

-The project uses the **HuggingFace sentence-transformers model `l3cube-pune/bengali-sentence-bert`** for generating embeddings.
+The project uses the **HuggingFace sentence-transformers model `l3cube-pune/bengali-sentence-similarity-sbert`** for generating embeddings.

 **Reasons for choice:**

 * It’s specifically fine-tuned for Bengali language semantics, improving representation quality over generic multilingual models.
-* Sentence-BERT models encode sentences or paragraphs into fixed-length vectors optimized for semantic similarity tasks, ensuring semantically similar texts have embeddings close in vector space.
+* Usefull for bengali text doccument retrival.
+* Also performed well for englisg and banlish query
 * This helps capture meaning beyond keyword matching, encoding nuances of Bengali text including syntax and semantics.

 ---